Vresse-sur-Semois The Little Switzerland of Namur

 Reconstructions

-Old planter's kitchen, with occupants in period costume and traditional furniture, allowing visitors to visualize the living environment of tobacco families.
+Old planter's kitchen, with its occupants in period costume and its traditional furniture, allowing visitors to visualize the living environment of tobacco farming families.

-Signposted tourist route connecting the various sites linked to this history (sheds, witness fields, old workshops).
+Marked tourist route connecting the different sites linked to this history (drying sheds, witness fields, old workshops).

 ⛰️ The Slate Industry: The Bowels of the Earth

-While tobacco occupied the plains, slate exploited the schist subsoil.
-The site of Ardois'Alle in Alle-sur-Semois offers a fascinating dive into this mining past.
+If tobacco occupied the plains, slate exploited the schistose subsoil.
+The Ardois'Alle site in Alle-sur-Semois offers a fascinating dive into this mining past.

 🔦 Underground Exploration